 How do behavioural interviews help employers screen for crucial competencies?

-Behavioural interviews are highly effective at screening for core competencies because they assume that the past is the best predictor of a candidate's behaviour in the future.
-So, for instance, if a company's core competency is "Aligns for progress", and if interviewing can establish that the candidate has consistently demonstrated this behaviour in the past, they are likely to continue doing so in the future.
+Assuming that a candidate passed the resume screening and landed an interview, behavioural interviews are highly effective at screening candidates for core competencies because they assume that the past is the best predictor of a candidate’s behaviour in the future.
+So, for instance, if a company’s core competency is “Aligns for progress”, and if interviewing can establish that the candidate has consistently demonstrated this behaviour in the past, they are likely to continue doing so in the future.
 At least, this is what the business academia believes.

 The mechanism that allows behavioural interviews to dig up this evidence from the candidate’s past is the format of the interview question.
 For example, you would have noticed that all behavioural interview questions ask candidates to “Tell me about a time when you…”, and so it goes.
 So if we need to probe for “Aligns for progress” competency, we might ask a candidate something like this: “Tell me about a time when your project came to a stand-still because some of your colleagues disagreed about the course or direction”.